 All violations associated with failure to pay ASM and/or EM fee in a timely manner as invoiced by the Sector.
-Written request payment from th Board of Directo ne Written request payment from Enforcement Be 5% surcharge wadded to the to the oard and a vill be Confiscate quota from member to outstandin including a surcharges n the cover g balance ny All violations including but not limited to a way Member/Vessel that fails to comply with the cancellation policy established by the Secto Provider(s); subverting vessel selection with Show Activity; ASM refusal. violation by a e ASM r with the ASM Wri and tten Warning payment of any ociated costs.
-Warning ble the t of any Stop Fishi ing order for the r one month.
-All violations including by not limited to: un interference with onboard data collectors (I failing to participate in Sector Catch Monito (note: technical and minor violations associsector catch monitoring programs may resuwarning) NEFOP, ASM); bring Programs ated with and asso The the mee tten Warning payment of any ociated costs.
-Captain and Owner must et with orcement Board associate The Cap Double nent of any ed costs. tain and the nust meet - ing Order for the r the remainder of to discuss said violation.
+Written reques payment from t Board of Direct the Written reques payment from the Enforcement Both 5% surcharge we added to the to the pard and a vill be Confiscate quota from member to outstandin including a surcharges n the cover g balance ny All violations including but not limited to a wide Member/Vessel that fails to comply with the cancellation policy established by the Secto Provider(s); subverting vessel selection with Show Activity; ASM refusal. violation by a e ASM r with the ASM Wri and tten Warning payment of any ociated costs.
+Written and Dou payment associate Warning ble the t of any Stop Fishi ng order for the one month.
+All violations including by not limited to: unreasonable interference with onboard data collectors (NEFOP, ASM); failing to participate in Sector Catch Monitoring Programs (note: technical and minor violations associated with sector catch monitoring programs may result in a letter of warning) tten Warning payment of any ociated costs.
+Captain and Owner must et with orcement Board associate The Capt Double nent of any ed costs. tain and the nust meet - ing Order for the the remainder of to discuss said violation.
 Enforcement Board to discuss said violation.
-All violations associated with failure to pay ASM fee in a timely manner as invoiced by the Sector.
-Written request for payment from the Board of Directors.
-Written request for payment from the Enforcement Board and a 5% surcharge will be added to the total owed.
-Confiscate sufficient quota from the member to cover outstanding balance including any surcharges.
+All violations associated with failure to pay ASM fee in a Written request for Written request for Confiscate sufficient quota timely manner as invoiced by the Sector. payment from the payment from the from the member to cover the Board of Directors.
+Enforcement Board outstanding balance including and a 5% surcharge any surcharges. will be added to the total owed.

-T EXHIBIT F: Administrative Provisions Addendum: 2 Notwithstanding regulatory authority granted in other regulations the following 3 provisions represent those sections of NEFS II Agreement and related Exhibits & Addendums that are 4 Administrative in nature and therefore not subject to enforcement by the National Marine Fisheries 5 Service, as required to be specified by sector regulations 50 CFR $648.87(b)(2)(x)$ .
+1 Exhibit F: Administrative Provisions Addendum: 2 Notwithstanding the regulatory authority granted in other regulations, the following 3 provisions represent those sections of NEFS II Agreement and related Exhibits & Addendums that are 4 Administrative in nature and therefore not subject to enforcement by the National Marine Fisheries 5 Service, as required to be specified by sector regulations 50 CFR $648.87(b)(2)(x)$.
 6 SECTOR OPERATIONS PLAN AND AGREEMENT 7 1.
 Sector Name.
 8 2.
 Sector Eligibility and Membership.
 9 4.
 Sector Allocation and Exemptions.
 10 5.
 Distribution of Sector ACE.
 11 6.
 Sector Manager and Registered Agent.
 12 6.1 Communication with Sector.
 13 7.
 Consolidation Plan.
-14 7.1 Harvest Share Reserve.
-15 7.2 Harvest Share Use.
-Section 7.2 is administrative except to the extent that it 16 applies to the Sector managers ability to impose and utilize legal means to recover Liquated 17 damages as authorized in section §10.10 of this agreement, in which case NMFS enforcement 18 procedures may apply.
-19 7.2.1 Non-Active Members.
-Section 7.2.1 is administrative except to the 20 extent that it applies to the Sector managers' ability to impose and utilize legal means to recover 21 damages as authorized in section §10.10 of this agreement, in which case NMFS enforcement 22 procedures may apply.
-23 7.3 Harvest Share Transfer.
-24 7.4 Harvesting Rules and Fishing Plan.
-Section 7.4 is administrative except to 25 the extent that it applies to Harvesting Rules Sections 1, 5, 6, 8, 11, 16, and 17, which are 26 enforceable and therefore not considered administrative under this section.
-This section is also 27 administrative except to the extent that it applies to Harvesting Rules Section 7 Stock Area 28 Declaration.
+14 8.1 Harvest Share Reserve.
+15 8.2 Harvest Share Use.
+Section 8.2 is administrative except to the extent that it 16 applies to the Sector managers' ability to impose and utilize legal means to recover Liquated 17 damages as authorized in section §10.10 of this agreement, in which case NMFS enforcement 18 procedures may apply.
+19 8.2.1 Non-Active Members.
+Section 8.2.1 is administrative except to the 20 extent that it applies to the Sector managers' ability to impose and utilize legal means to recover 21 damages as authorized in section §10.10 of this agreement, in which case NMFS enforcement 22 procedures may apply.
+23 8.3 Harvest Share Transfer.
+24 8.4 Harvesting Rules and Fishing Plan.
+Section 8.4 is administrative except to the 25 extent that it applies to Harvesting Rules Sections 1, 5, 6, 8, 9, 11, 16, 17, and 22, which are 26 enforceable and therefore not considered administrative under this section.
+This section is also 27 administrative except to the extent that it applies to Harvesting Rules Section 8 Stock Area 28 Declaration.
 Sub-Section 7.1 is administrative in nature.
-29 7.5 Re-direction of Effort.
+29 8.5 Re-direction of Effort.